imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 </p>

 ## Design Process
 From here on, we go in-depth about my process.
-The first step is figuring out who might use it, or who I want it to be used by — users and target audience.
+The first step is figuring out who might use it, or who I intend it to be used by — users and target audience.

 ### Users And Target Audience
 <p class="grey">Important practice to always identify the users.
 Regardless of any product or service, even something small as a portfolio — the first step to begin with is best to learn about your users.
 This can greatly reduce the risk of building something that nobody wants.
 In this case, nobody enjoys.
 Another great practice is to regularly remind yourself that you are designing for the people who would use it.</p>

 I listed down my target audience and written up personas for each group.
 The purpose for this step is to understand how one group might feel while journey through my portfolio.
-Being aware of their personalities and behaviors, we can and should keep them in mind when designing.
+Being aware of their personalities and behaviour, we can and should keep them in mind when designing.

 <p class="m0">
   <img src="/assets/images/projects/portfolio/persona.png" alt="Persona">